People often ask, "How do I get to the start?" or

 "How to I get back when I finish?".
 You could try to convince a friend or relative to give

 you a lift, but that will use up a lot of favors!
 (It's a nearly five hour

 round trip drive).
 Here are some other ideals:

 These groups offer full service bike tour packages in the Potomac Valley.
-Note that they may contract with
+Some may also provide shuttle services.

 other services such as river rafting, kayak tours, and summer camps.

 - Get Out & Go Tours LLC offers fully supported bike tours featuring indoor lodging and return transportation along the C&O Canal Towpath and the Great Allegheny Passage trail.
 Located in the Washington, DC metropolitan area, they also offer local bike rentals for extended business travelers to Washington.

 A car rental is probably your most flexible option.
 This can work if you have just one or two bikes and can break them down to fit inside the vehicle.
 There are several rental